details news market workshops advertise sponsor contact mailing list

 "Congratulations on a most memorable 2010 fair.
 The fair ran so smoothly and was so well organized that it is hard to believe it was only the 4th year!
 I had a great time being part of the workshop group...thank you for giving me that opportunity." email from teacher

-Thank you to our 2011 Workshop Sponsors:
+Thank you to our 2014 Workshop Sponsor:

-Sponsoring Franklin Habit
+Sponsoring John Mullarkey and Franklin Habit

 Celebrating the Work of Your Hands

-for 5 Years:
+for 8 Years:

 2010